PrincetonUniversity/hpc_beginning_workshop/08_installing_software_modules/README.md

 More information on modules can be found on our [Environment Module](https://researchcomputing.princeton.edu/support/knowledge-base/modules) resource page.

-If you need software that is not installed or made available through **modules**, you will most likely have to do it yourself.
-See Installing Software Not Available on the Clusters section below.
+If you need software that is not installed or made available through **modules**, you will most likely have to install the software yourself.
+The following section provides the needed guidelines.

 ## Installing Software Not Available on the Clusters